Postsecondary Degrees and Credentials

 Overview

-Last year, the Council adopted a postsecondary goal that includes non-degree credentials of value.
-These certificates and certifications offer valuable pathways to opportunity in today’s economy.
-This benchmark aligns with Maine’s statutory goal of 60% of adults ages 25-64 holding a degree or a non-degree credential of value by 2025 – a goal promoted by MaineSpark, a coalition of education institutions, nonprofits, foundations, government agencies, and businesses.
+Maine has made significant progress in postsecondary attainment, with the share of adults holding a credential of value rising 6.1 percentage points since 2018.
+The Council supports Maine’s statutory goal of 60% of adults holding a degree or credential by 2025 – a goal promoted by MaineSpark, a coalition of education institutions, nonprofits, foundations, government agencies, and businesses.

-The Council recognizes the growing importance of non-degree career paths, including professional certifications, licenses, digital badges, and military service.
-The Lumina Foundation reports that in 2019, the most recent year for which data are available, 7.8% of Maine adults ages 25-64 who lacked postsecondary degrees held occupational credentials.
-That is above the New England average of 6.4% and just below the national average of 8.1%.
-In all, an estimated 52.6% of Maine adults ages 25-64 held an associate, bachelor’s, graduate, or professional degree, or a non-degree credential of value in 2019.
-This is up from 50.5% in 2018.
+This metric recognizes the growing importance of credential career paths, including professional certifications, licenses, digital badges, and military service.
+The Lumina Foundation reports that in 2023, 7.3% of Maine adults ages 25-64 who lacked postsecondary degrees held one of these occupational credentials.
+That is above the New England average of 5.9% and below the national average of 7.8%.